cybergate-services/cybererp/README.md

-# CyberERP: The Containerized Odoo
+# CyberERP-The Containerized Odoo ERP

 ![](images/odoo-intro.jpg)
 Odoo is the most popular all-in-one business software in the world.
 It offers a range of business applications including CRM, website, e-Commerce, billing, accounting, manufacturing, warehouse, project management, inventory and much more, all are seamlessly integrated.